Mid North Weather

 Mid North Forecast

-Wednesday Areas of morning frost.
-Cloud increasing during the day.
-The chance of showers from the late afternoon or early evening.
-Light winds becoming NW/NE 15 to 25 km/h in the morning then tending W/NW 15 to 20 km/h in the early afternoon.
+Wednesday Mostly sunny morning.
+Medium (40%) chance of showers in the afternoon and evening.
+Light winds becoming W 20 to 30 km/h during the morning then tending SW 25 to 30 km/h during the afternoon.

 Mid North Weather Forecasts

 ||8||25||5%||< 1mm||Nil||Calm||77||W 3||36|

 ||10||28||10%||< 1mm||Nil||SE 5||68||SW 10||42|

 Thousands of north Queenslanders are being evacuated as Cyclone Debbie bears down on the coast, bringing winds of up to 300 kilometres per hour and possibly a four-metre storm surge.

 Evacuations have been ordered in coastal towns and communities in the Whitsundays and Burdekin regions in north Queensland as Tropical Cyclone Debbie bears down, with authorities warning of damaging tidal surges.